 Nitrous oxide and methane emissions from both the biogenic and non-biogenic fractions are considered as a carbon burden.
 Both the biogenic and non-biogenic fractions of waste have the same default emissions factor.
-Table 4 shows the emissions of nitrous oxide and methane and the equivalent carbon dioxide emissions.
+Table 4 presents the emissions of nitrous oxide and methane and the equivalent carbon dioxide emissions from the ERF.